Business Line of Credit vs. Business Loan: Which Is Right for You?

 Qualifying for business financing depends on a few key requirements.
 Here's what lenders look for:

-• 550+ credit score for Clarify Capital; higher scores improve terms.
+• A 550+ credit score for Clarify Capital; higher scores improve terms

 How To Improve Your Approval Odds

 • Raise your credit score.
-Fix bad credit by paying off debts, reducing utilization, and correcting credit report errors.
+Pay down balances, reduce utilization, and correct credit report errors.

-• Prepare detailed financials.
-Keep updated profit/loss statements and bank records.
+• Prepare updated financials.
+Keep current profit and loss statements and bank records ready.

 • Plan ahead.
-Improvements may take three to six months — don't wait until funds are urgent.
+Improvements can take three to six months, so avoid waiting until funds are urgent.

 Common Application Mistakes To Avoid